The National Perinatal Depression Initiative

 beyondblue has worked collaboratively with key stakeholders, experts, health professionals, government, and people with depression and anxiety, and their families, in the development of evidence-based Perinatal Clinical Practice Guidelines, research into perinatal mental health and a suite of information resources for new and expecting parents about how to support their emotional and mental health during the perinatal period.

-beyondblue continues to provide national leadership of the NPDI through the delivery of the beyond babyblues program.
-The core activities funded by the Commonwealth Government for the period from 2013 to 2017 include:
+The core activities funded by the Commonwealth Government for the period from 2013 to 2017 included:

 - Routine and universal screening for depression using the Edinburgh Postnatal Depression Scale.